aionescu/oplang/README.md

 ## Compiler Settings

-The compiler can be passed additional configuration via command-line arguments.
+The compiler can be passed additional configuration via command-line arguments (for example, setting custom tape and stack sizes).
 In order to see the available options, run the compiler with the `-h` or `--help` argument.

 ## Compiler Internals

-The compiler works by translating `OpLang` code into C, then calling the system's C compiler (`cc`).
+The compiler works by translating `OpLang` code into C, then calling the system's C compiler (via `cc`).
-The compiler also performs a series of optimizations on the code.
+Before the conversion to C, a series of optimizations are performed, which are described below.

 ### Optimizations

 The compiler performs a series of optimizations on OpLang source code.
-Some of the optimizations are simply Brainfuck optimizations, which carry over to OpLang.

 Here's a list of the performed optimizations: